monacoremo/postgrest-sessions-example/app.sql.md

 `app.cryptpassword` is a special kind of function that returns a trigger.
 We use the PostgreSQL procedural language `plpgsql` to define it.
 We would prefer to use plain SQL where possible to define functions, but using the procedural language is necessary in this case.
-Trigger functions recieve several implicit arguments, including:
+Trigger functions receive several implicit arguments, including:

 * `tg_op` will be set to the operator of the triggering query, e.g. `INSERT`,